mosra/m.css/doc/plugins/sphinx.rst

     .. py:data:: mymodule.ALMOST_PI
         :summary: :math:`\pi`, but *less precise*.

-Compared to docstrings, the :py:`:summary:` is interpreted as :abbr:`reST <reStructuredText>`, which means you can keep the docstring formatting simpler (for display inside IDEs or via the builtin :py:`help()`), while supplying an alternative and more complex-formatted summary for the actual rendered docs.
+By default, unlike docstrings, the :py:`:summary:` is interpreted as :abbr:`reST <reStructuredText>`, which means you can keep the docstring formatting simpler (for display inside IDEs or via the builtin :py:`help()`), while supplying an alternative and more complex-formatted summary for the actual rendered docs.
+It's however possible to enable :abbr:`reST <reStructuredText>` parsing for docstrings as well --- see `Using parsed docstrings`_ below.

 .. note-warning::